 5 Crucial Elements of Data Organization in the Automotive Industry

-In this fast-paced world we live in, where everything from your workout routine to your grocery shopping is scheduled to the minute and budgeted to the penny, why do we resist the data driven life?
+5 Crucial Elements of Data Organization in the Automotive Industry.
+In this fast-paced world we live in, where everything from your workout routine to your grocery shopping is scheduled to the minute and budgeted to the penny, why do we resist the data-driven life?
 No longer is flying by the seat of your pants a viable long-term strategy.
 It’s time to accept reality.
 It’s time to embrace the fact that data is power.

 But it’s not just about having data.
 It’s about understanding the data you have.

 This has never been more apparent than in the automotive industry as the fallout of COVID has caused disruption across the world.
 Effective organization of any dealerships data has become even more crucial to success.
 The question then becomes–How are you organizing your data?

 If you are like me, you want to be able to set up benchmarks that illustrate your dealership’s strengths and weaknesses.
 By organizing your data into five basic categories you can create the framework needed to see those benchmarks clearly.

 I often have conversations where data and analytics are categorized as the same thing.
 They are not.
 Data is based on quantitative or qualitative information.
 Analytics is the study, or interpretation, of that data and shows your dealership the overall operation of specific segments ie sales, service, parts, etc. In order to fully understand and visualize any of the many scenarios your dealership may end up in, you must first have all of the information available to you.
 You must know everything that is happening in your dealership.
 If utilized correctly, these analytics will show you what is happening in your dealership.
 From the front of the house to the back of the house make sure to get your hands on every bit of information.

 Two: Marketing Data